kubecost/docs/install-and-configure/advanced-configuration/gpu.md

 10DE is the vendor ID assigned to the NVIDIA corporation.
 {% endhint %}

 NFD may be installed either standalone or as a component of the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin).
 When installing NFD via the device plugin, you enable the GPU Feature Discovery (GFD) component at the same time.
-GFD uses the labels written by NFD to write NVIDIA-specific information about discovered GPUs to the node.
+GFD uses the labels written by NFD to locate NVIDIA GPU nodes and write NVIDIA-specific information about the discovered GPUs to the node.

 {% hint style="warning" %}
 Cloud providers often install the device plugin on GPU nodes automatically.
-Therefore, in order to deploy GFD and NFD you may require an upgrade or uninstallation/reinstallation of the device plugin, which is a more advanced procedure.
+Therefore, in order to deploy GFD and NFD you may be required to upgrade or uninstall/reinstall the device plugin, which is a more advanced procedure.
 See instructions from your cloud provider first and refer to the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin) repository for further details.
 {% endhint %}

 To install NFD as a standalone component, follow the deployment guide [here](https://kubernetes-sigs.github.io/node-feature-discovery/stable/deployment/).
 A quick start command is also shown below.
 In some cases, you may have taints applied to GPU nodes which must be tolerated by the NFD DaemonSet.
 It is recommended to use the Helm installation guide to define tolerations if so.